-Guidance Principle Means by which Requirement is Met in Upper Colorado Regional Flood Plan (UCRFP) (4) shall, at a minimum, evaluate flood hazard exposure to life and property associated with 0.2 percent annual chance flood event (the 500-year flood) and, in these efforts, shall not be limited to consideration of historic flood events; Flood hazard exposure is evaluated and presented in Chapter 2.
-Maps show the areas of flood risks associated with different percent annual chance flood event.
-(5) shall, when possible and at a minimum, evaluate flood risk to life and property associated with 1.0 percent annual chance flood event (the 100-year flood) and address, through recommended strategies and projects, the flood mitigation goals of the RFPG (per item 2 above) to address flood events associated with a 1.0 percent annual chance flood event (the 100-year flood); and, in these efforts, shall not be limited to consideration of historic flood events; Flood risks are evaluated and presented in Chapter 2, with recommended strategies and projects provided in Chapter 7 and Chapter 8.
+Guidance Principle Means by which Requirement is Met in Upper Colorado Regional Flood Plan (UCRFP) (5) shall, when possible and at a minimum, evaluate flood risk to life and property associated with 1.0 percent annual chance flood event (the 100-year flood) and address, through recommended strategies and projects, the flood mitigation goals of the RFPG (per item 2 above) to address flood events associated with a 1.0 percent annual chance flood event (the 100-year flood); and, in these efforts, shall not be limited to consideration of historic flood events; Flood risks are evaluated and presented in Chapter 2, with recommended strategies and projects provided in Chapter 7 and Chapter 8.
 (6) shall consider the extent to which current floodplain management, land use regulations, and economic development practices increase future flood risks to life and property and consider recommending adoption of floodplain management, land use regulations, and economic development practices to reduce future flood risk; Floodplain management practices throughout the Upper Colorado Region are mostly low and could be expanded as described in Chapter 3.
 Increased recognition of floodplains and flood risk is needed for most of the region.
 (7) shall consider future development within the planning region and its potential to impact the benefits of flood management strategies (and associated projects) recommended in the plan; Future development is considered in Chapter 2 and Chapter 3.
-Midland, Odessa, and San Angelo are the areas with greatest potential for developmental pressures in floodprone areas needing management strategies.
+Midland, Odessa, and San Angelo are the areas with greatest potential for developmental pressures in flood- prone areas needing management strategies.
 (8) shall consider various types of flooding risks that pose a threat to life and property, including, but not limited to, riverine flooding, urban flooding, engineered structure failures, slow rise flooding, ponding, flash flooding, and coastal flooding, including relative sea level change and storm surge; Various types of flooding risks that pose a threat to life and property, including, but not limited to, riverine flooding, urban flooding, engineered structure failures, slow rise flooding, ponding, playa flooding, and flash flooding, are considered in Chapter 2.
 Coastal flooding is not applicable in the Upper Colorado Region.